 2. Masking nicely

 Remedying mask damage with more masks may seem counter-intuitive, but trust us, it works.
-Our Clear Skin Blemish-fighting Mask with salicylic acid and ginger extract kills blemish causing bacteria and keeps breakouts at bay.
+Our New Horizons Blemish-Clearing Mask with salicylic acid and ginger extract kills blemish causing bacteria and keeps breakouts at bay.
 Put this on problem areas once or twice a week for gleaming, balanced skin.

 So next time you’re stepping out of the house armed with your protective facial gear, you can rest easy in the knowledge that your skincare routine will remedy any unwanted blemishes that come out to play.
 As we adjust to the stresses of this unexpected ‘new normal’, it’s more important than ever to take care of each and every crevice of your complexion.